U.S. Relations With Angola

 More information about Angola is available on the Angola Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations in 1993 with Angola, which had become independent from Portugal in 1975.
+The United States established diplomatic relations with Angola in 1993, which had become independent from Portugal in 1975.
 Post-independence, Angola saw 27 years of civil war among groups backed at various times by countries that included the United States, the Soviet Union, Cuba, China, and South Africa.
-Angola has had two presidents since independence.
+Angola has had three presidents since independence.
 The first president came to power in 1975; upon his 1979 death, the second president assumed power.
 Multiparty elections were held in 1992 under a process supervised by the United Nations, but the results were disputed and civil war continued until the 2002 death of one holdout guerilla leader.
+A new constitution was adopted in 2010 and elections were held in 2012.
+The third president, Joao Lourenco, was elected in 2017.

 U.S. Assistance to Angola